 Lemma 5.2.7.
 Eq.
 (5.8) holds in the ZX-calculus.

 Proof.
-For clarity, let us first assume that the set of vertices connected to both u and v is empty.
+For clarity, let us first assume that the set of vertices connected to both and is empty.

-We see that u ends up connected to whatever v was connected to and vice versa, and that the neighbourhoods of u and v are now fully connected, so that if there were connections they will get complemented in the same way as described in Example 5.2.5.
-Now, if there are spiders that are connected to both u and v, then we can unfuse spiders in a clever way to reduce it to the previous case:
+We see that ends up connected to whatever was connected to and vice versa, and that the neighbourhoods of and are now fully connected, so that if there were connections they will get complemented in the same way as described in Example 5.2.5.
+Now, if there are spiders that are connected to both and , then we can unfuse spiders in a clever way to reduce it to the previous case:

 In Sections 5.2.1 and 5.2.2 we saw that we can apply the graph operations of local complementation and pivoting on graph states by introducing some local Cliffords.
 It turns out that we can use some variations on these rules to greatly simplify graph-like diagrams.
 As this chapter deals with Clifford diagrams, we will focus here on the variations that are useful to simplify these diagrams, but later on we will introduce some additional variations that can also simplify generic graph-like diagrams.
 The rules we introduce in this section all serve to remove one or more spiders from a Clifford diagram.
 By repeatedly applying these rules we then get smaller and smaller diagrams until there are no longer any spiders to remove using these rules.
 For these rewrite rules it will be useful to introduce a distinction between two classes of spiders in graph-like diagrams (see also Definition 4.2.5).